-Jeep Wrangler is one of the vehicles that its design and style have virtually never changed.
+Jeep Wrangler is one of the vehicles whose design and style have virtually never changed.
 That means you will have rigid shock absorbers installed and with its body sitting high up the ground.
-But despite the shock absorbers being suitable for an off-road performance which helps your car withstand rough impacts, it affects the comforts.
+But despite the shock absorbers being suitable for an off-road performance that helps your car withstand rough impacts, it affects the comforts.
 And most people tend to experience the extent of hard impact while crossing small pumps in the road –mostly if you are sitting in the cabin.

 So, if you have experienced this problem, then it is high time that you make some improvements to suspension components and other areas.

 Replace the springs with the ones with better firmness rates